-One of our clients in the fruit industry told us that the Covid-19 crisis is reducing their top line drastically.
+One of our clients in the fruit industry told us that the Covid-19 crisis was reducing their top line drastically.
 I was surprised and asked, "Shouldn't it be increasing?
 I see people buying more fruits during this time."
 The problem, it turns out is in their distributor partnerships.
-They've been relying on old-fashioned distributors that have seen their operations crippled due to the crisis.
+They had been relying on old-fashioned distributors that had seen their operations crippled due to the crisis.

 I've heard many such stories in the last few weeks and they all seem to suggest that the companies with digitally savvy partners are coping with the crisis rather nicely.